William-Hunter/public_doc/article/view.md

 with a total floor space of 78,000 square feet.

-The management structure of Henan Museum is dominated by the government.
-There are a total of 12 departments.
+The management structure of the Henan Museum is dominated by the government.
+There are 12 departments in total.
-Since tickets are free, in order to maintain the operation of the museum, they organized some cultural performances to generate income.
+The museum is free to everyone, and tickets are free.
+Therefore, in order to maintain the operation of the museum, they organized some cultural performances to generate income.

 ![](https://p9.itc.cn/images01/20210827/557fe247a02f446188a39a431b1cbdd4.jpeg)